oceanprotocol/docs/discover/faq.md

 <summary>Is Ocean considered to be in the file storage category?</summary>

 No, OCEAN does not store data.
 When publishing, you are providing the URL (or specs for other types of storage).

+(this question should be removed as its already answered in the question asked below "Where is my data stored?")

 </details>